Elan456/cu-autograder-framework/README.md

-# Clemson-GPAF
-*Clemson Gradescope Python-based Autograder Framework*
+# Clemson University Autograder Framework

 Python-based generic output checking autograder framework for use with the [Gradescope](https://gradescope.com) autograder.